BodaAlex/fantassio/README.md

 # FANTASSIO

 FANTASSIO is an online-store website.
-This is a personal project to imrpove on my HTML5, CSS3 skills.
-Also the goal is to learn something new, like Github and Bitcbucket platforms (improving teamwork and syncrhonyzing with other developers) and perhaps some back-end
+This is a personal project to improve on my HTML5, CSS3 skills.
+Also the goal is to learn something new, like Github and Bitbucket platforms (improving teamwork and syncrhonizing with other developers) and perhaps learn some back-end

 ## Screenshots